-Mr. Dannenberg holds a Master of Science degree in Industrial Management from Clemson University, a Master of Business Administration degree from the University of Vermont, and a Bachelors degree in Zoology from the University of Vermont.
+Mr. Dannenberg holds a Master of Science degree (Industrial Management) from Clemson University, a Master of Business Administration degree from the University of Vermont, and a Bachelors degree in Zoology from the University of Vermont.
 He has also attended executive management programs at the M.I.T.
 Sloan School of Management and the Amos Tuck School of Business at Dartmouth College.
-He is a former Chairman of The Financial Management Association’s (FMA’s) Institutional Board of Directors and is active in the Biotechnology Industry Organization (BIO), where he is a member of BIO’s Synthetic Biology Working Group, BIO’s Biobased Products and Renewable Specialty Chemicals Working Group, and The EuropaBio Synthetic Biology Task Force.
+He is a former Chairman of The Financial Management Association’s (FMA’s) Institutional Board of Directors and has been active in industry associations, such as Biotechnology Innovation Organization (BIO).

 Technical & Engineering Team:

 Dr. Peter Lindblad – Project Leader, Butanol Organism Development

 Dr. Lindblad is the Director of the Angstrom Laboratory and Professor of Microbial Chemistry at Uppsala University in Sweden.
 He is also the Dean of Science and Technology Collaboration for Uppsala University.
 Dr. Lindblad’s and his senior scientific team’s research focuses on renewable solar fuel production via engineered cyanobacterial microbial cell factories.
 His research includes the development of liquid transportation fuels and microbial-based H2-production/hydrogenases at applied, physiological, biochemical and molecular levels – in total 180 scientific publications.
 At present Dr. Lindblad is leading one of the research groups in the Swedish Energy Agency program on Natural and Artificial Photosynthesis.